 He does hear your prayers.
 He does answer.

-Look for all the positive, wholesome moments in your life, and they are answers.
+Look for all the positive, wholesome moments in your life — they are answers, or at least, clues.
 Go from there, see where your prayers take your mind wanderings.
 Above all, love God, and love one another (Luke 10:27).
 It needs not be huge and grandiose.
 A small gesture can mean the world to someone.

 Remember, God has granted us quite a capacity to love.

 God bless you all

 “Beloved, let us love one another: for love is of God; and every one that loves is born of God, and knows God.
 He that loves not knows not God; for God is love.
 In this was manifested the love of God toward us, because that God sent His only begotten Son into the world, that we might live through Him.
 Herein is love, not that we loved God, but that He loved us, and sent his Son to be the propitiation for our sins.
 Beloved, if God so loved us, we ought also to love one another.”
 1 John 4:7-11 KJV